Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Ferd rumbled good-naturedly at that while the rest of the swolebros trilled.
 Nobody was being quiet.
 This was a very, very dead world, and anything that might have been here would have noticed them anyway.

-…Except, that wasn’t quite true; one of them was being totally silent.
+...Except, that wasn’t quite true; one of them was being totally silent.
 Keeda was padding along on four-paw, and *his* expression wasn’t just solemn, it was downright funereal.
 Just as it had been back on that station.

 "...What happened here?"
 Ian asked him

 "Nothin’.
 This ain’t like the station or whatever.
-Think of it as…heh." he perked up, very slightly.
+Think of it as... heh." he perked up, very slightly.
 "Speakin’ o’ your culture’s literature.
-I’ve shown you our enemy’s past and present…"
+I’ve shown you our enemy’s past and present..."

 They reached the top of the rise and he extended his paw forward, with an air of quiet, grim drama.
 "Behold th’ Ghost o’ Christmas Future, I guess."